nufeng1999/jupyter-MyLua-kernel/README.md

 # now you can start the notebook
 jupyter notebook
 ```
+This is a very simplified exploration and development work, which is suitable for beginners and experts, especially for the development of computer system maintenance code.
 My minification kelnel of jupyter
 |                   |                 |
 | :--------------------------------------------------------------------- | :--------------------------------------------------------------------- |